suciuvlad/redux-dialog/README.md

 )

 const Dialog = reduxDialog({
-  name: 'signupDialog' // unique name - you can't find two dialogs with the same name })(BasicDialog);
+  name: 'signupDialog' // unique name - you can't have two dialogs with the same name })(BasicDialog);
 ```